 Important supplemental information is contained in Section 9, “NOTES ON DATA DERIVATION METHOD”, concerning how data values are derived.

-Only ASCII characters, as defined in ANSI Standard X3.4-1986, may be used in an IBIS file.
+Only ASCII characters, as defined in ANSI Standard X3.4-1986, may be used in a .ibs file.
 The use of characters with codes greater than hexadecimal 07E is not allowed.
 Also, ASCII control characters (those numerically less than hexadecimal 20) are not allowed, except for tabs or in a line termination sequence.
 As mentioned in item 10 above, the use of tab characters is discouraged.

 Keyword Hierarchy